Eco-Sensitive Zone

 Eco-Sensitive Zones (ESZs) or Ecologically Fragile Areas (EFAs) are areas in India notified by the Ministry of Environment, Forests and Climate Change (MoEFCC), Government of India around Protected Areas, National Parks and Wildlife Sanctuaries.
-The purpose of declaring ESZs is to create some kind of "shock absorbers" to the protected areas by regulating and managing the activities around such areas.
+The purpose of declaring ESZs is to create buffer zones for the protected areas by regulating and managing the activities around such areas.
 They also act as a transition zone from areas of high protection to areas involving lesser protection.
 As per the National Wildlife Action Plan (2002-2016), issued by the Union Ministry of Environment, Forest and Climate Change, land within 10 km of the boundaries of national parks and wildlife sanctuaries are to be notified as eco-fragile zones or Eco-sensitive Zones.

 Authority

 ESZs are regulated by central government through the Min. of Environment, Forests and Climate change (MoEFCC).
 The Ministry came out with new guidelines for the regulation of such areas in 2011.